Store:House Cleaning Training Videos on Start a Cleaning BusinessBusiness-In-A-Box-Do It Yourself Kit: Grow Your Business Or Start One Up

 - English and Spanish C.O.R.E. training on-line access

-- All documents are word formatted with standard fonts, easy to turn into your documents with your logo and name
+- All documents are word or excel, formatted with standard fonts making it easy to turn them into your documents with your logo and name

-- Definitely for Type A, self-starter personalities with little money and an up and running company who wants to grow or improve operations without one-on-one consulting help for a minimal outlay of money.
-Also covers each aspect for start-up companies, although start-ups with no previous ownership experience would be better served with a coaching package.
+- Definitely for Type A, self-starter personalities.
+With a minimal outlay of money an up and running company can uncover their weaknesses and learn how to strengthen them by simply complete all 10 modules of Business In a Box.
+It is a self-assessment and self-improvement program.
+It also covers each aspect for start-up companies, although start-ups with no previous ownership experience would be better served with a coaching package.